• Home

 Want to get a little something extra out of every day?
 Sign up for my Living (and loving) Life newsletter.

-Which is wider, the continent of Australia or the Moon?
+Which is wider, Australia or the Moon?

 Want to get a little something extra out of every day?
 Sign up for my Living (and loving) Life newsletter.